Use Terraform to Manage CloudGuard WAF

 The terraform files and usage examples are available in 2 locations:

-The origin GitHub repository for the Terraform registry.
+The origin for the Terraform registry.

 We strongly recommend that you store the credentials in a secured and authenticated location, like HashiCorp's vault or other vault.